dougeby/IntuneDocs/InTuneDocs/DeployUse/update-apps-using-microsoft-intune.md

 Microsoft Intune can help you manage app updates.
 Use the information in this topic to understand how to update apps when a new version is required.

 ## How to update apps
-When a new version of an app you have deployed is released, Intune lets you update and deploy the newer version of the app.
-You can only replace a deployment with a newer version of the same app (using the same identifier).
+When a new version of an app that you've deployed is released, Intune lets you update and deploy the newer version of the app.
+You can only replace a deployment with a newer version of the same app (that has the same identifier).
 You cannot use app updates to update a deployment with a different app package.

 ### App identifiers
 The app identifier is a property that uniquely identifies an app.
 You cannot install multiple copies of an app with the same identifier.
-For example:
+Following are some examples of app identifiers:

 - **iOS** - Bundle ID (for example: com.microsoft.excel)
 - **Android** - Package ID (for example: com.microsoft.excel)